programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 data is already in a tidy format providing us a multitude of options for further exploration.

-For this example, lets visualize the population growth of California and New York to gain a better understanding of Western migration.
+For this example, let's visualize the population growth of California and New York to gain a better understanding of Western migration.
 We will use dplyr to filter our data so that it only contains information about the states we are interested in, and we will use ggplot2 to visualize